Sonobeat Milestones II: The '70s +

 Sonobeat co-founder Bill Josey Sr. diagnosed with cancerSpring 1975

-After months of feeling increasingly more sluggish and with diminishing appetite and energy, Sonoobeat co-founder Bill Josey Sr. is diagnosed with a form of lymphoma that will progressively worsen during the year.
+After months of feeling increasingly more sluggish and with diminishing appetite and energy, Sonoobeat co-founder Bill Josey Sr. is diagnosed with a form of lymphoma that progressively worsens during the year.
 Bill's illness explains why he will conduct relatively few recording sesssions in 1975.

 Arma Harper 45 RPM single releaseApril 1975